Cyclenerd/google-cloud-server-on-demand/pi/README.md

 ### Access Point

 Optionally, the Raspberry Pi can also act as an access Wi-Fi access point.
-You need a second Wi-Fi interface (`wlan1`) for this and then you can connect to the Wi-Fi (name: `Shells on Demand Appliance`) and then access the Raspbery Pi via SSH.
+You need a second Wi-Fi interface (`wlan1`) for this and then you can connect to the Wi-Fi (name: `Server on Demand Appliance`) and then access the Raspbery Pi via SSH.

 > I am using the [HOMESPOT Wireless USB Adapter](https://www.amazon.de/dp/B01ERHE18S/) (with Realtek `RTL8188CUS` chip) from Amazon.de as second Wi-Fi adapter.